junxit/us-congress-bills-112/bill.md

   - **(2)** transportation fuels and infrastructure;
   - **(3)** energy-related research and development; and
   - **(4)** facilities that manufacture energy-related components.
-- **(c)** *Report* Not later than 1 year after the date of enactment of this Act, the Comptroller General shall submit to the Committee on Energy and Commerce of the House of Representatives and the Committee on Energy and Natural Resources of the Senate a report that describes the results of the study conducted under subsection (a), including an identification and quantification of—
+- **(c)** *Report* Not later than 1 year after the date of enactment of this Act, the Comptroller General shall submit to the Committee on Energy and Commerce and the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Energy and Natural Resources of the Senate a report that describes the results of the study conducted under subsection (a), including an identification and quantification of—
   - **(1)** costs to the United States Treasury;
   - **(2)** impacts on United States energy security;
   - **(3)** impacts on electricity prices, including any potential negative pricing impact on wholesale electricity markets;